phiresky/backchannel-prediction/README.md

     export JOBS=4 # run in parallel
     python -m extract.readDB configs/...

-Note that the extraction will also be run automatically when before training when necessary
+Note that the extraction will also be run automatically when before training when necessary, with all the results being cached.
+The `data/cache` folder will grow to about 10-20 GByte.

 ## Training